 Careers in Education Studies

-Many professional careers, such as Teaching Assistants and Teaching Aides, begin with a Bachelor of Arts in Education Studies degree.
+Many professional careers, such as Teaching Assistants, Teaching Aides, and Instructional Coordinators begin with a Bachelor of Arts in Education Studies degree.

 Please visit O*NET OnLine to research more education careers.